-AP investigation: 5 things to know about UN sex abuse
+AP investigation: 5 things to know about U.N. sex abuse

-PORT-AU-PRINCE, Haiti (AP) — Here are key findings on AP’s investigation into in the U.N.’s peacekeeping crisis:
+PORT-AU-PRINCE, Haiti — Here are key findings on AP’s investigation into the U.N.’s peacekeeping crisis:

 1. The AP reviewed 12 years of UN data on sexual misconduct and exploitation, and found an estimated 2,000 allegations against peacekeepers and personnel — signaling the crisis is much larger than previously known.